-When the power supply cord is not connected to a 115-volt external power source or the generator, power for lights and 12-volt appliances is automatically provided from the auxiliary battery.
+When the power supply cord is not connected to a

+115-volt external power source or the generator, power for lights and 12-volt appliances is automatically provided from the auxiliary battery.
 This system may include one or two auxiliary batteries, depending on model.
 A voltage converter is installed in your electrical system to automatically convert electrical appliances and lights for 12-volts or 115-volts of electricity, depending on which voltage is available.

-Extended use of the 12-volt auxiliary batteries will drain them of power.
-However, if not drained too far, they will be recharged automatically when power is supplied by a 115-volt source.
+Extended use of the 12-volt auxiliary batteries will drain it of power.
+However, if not drained too far,

+Typical Automotive Electric Circuit for Cruise Air / Encounter Diesels they will be recharged automatically when power is supplied by a 115-volt source.
 They will also be recharged by the automotive alternator while the engine is running.